 Criteriums are most commonly 45 to 60 minutes long and take place over a 1-2 mile course.
 Rather than being based on distance or lap count, the race finish is based on time.
-A fixed time for the race is set beforehand, and as the finish time approaches, the official will determine the number of laps remaining based on the average speed of the laps.
+A fixed time for the race is set beforehand, and as the finish time approaches, the race official will determine the number of laps remaining based on the average speed of the laps thus far.
 The objective is to have the race end as close to the originally set time as possible.

 That said, a racer with more steady-state power can leverage their sustained-power abilities to get an unlikely win from a long breakaway.